-The UN Population Division updates demographic estimates for all countries every two years.
-The results presented so far have all been based on the WPP2010 version.
-Total migration flow estimates and crude global migration rate based on the WPP2012 are shown by the dashed line in Figure 9.
-The total flows from the WPP2010 data are given by the solid line and match those in Figure 2.
-The updated demographic data have a noticeable effect on increasing the total estimated flows of both the ten-year and five-year interval estimates during the last decade.
-For example, the estimate of all flows for the ten-year interval 2000-10 is 82.85 million, 4.89 million higher than estimates using WPP2010 version.
+The UN Population Division updates demographic estimates for all countries every two to three years.
+The results presented so far have all been based on the WPP2015 version.
+Total migration flow estimates and crude global migration rate based on the WPP2010 and WPP2012 are shown by the dashed lines in Figure 10.